TENS Machine & EMS Machine Information

-Across your eyes (intraocular pressure) or brain
+- Across your eyes (intraocular pressure) or brain.

-On the front of your neck due to the risk of acute hypotension (through a vasovagal reflex) or even a laryngospasm
+- On the front of your neck due to the risk of acute hypotension (through a vasovagal reflex) or even a laryngospasm.

-Through the chest (using a front and rear of chest wall electrode positions).
+- Through the chest (using a front and rear of chest wall electrode positions).
 Either side of your spinal column is permitted.

-, including across its leads) due to risk of interference and failure of the implanted device.
+- Across an artificial cardiac pacemaker (or other indwelling stimulator, implantable cardioverter-defibrillators (ICDs), including across its leads) due to risk of interference and failure of the implanted device.
 Serious accidents have been recorded in cases when this principle was not observed.

-On open wounds or broken skin areas (although it can be placed around wounds.
+- On open wounds or broken skin areas (although it can be placed around wounds.

-Over a malignant tumour (based on experiments where electricity promotes cell growth).
+- Over a malignant tumour (based on experiments where electricity promotes cell growth).

-Directly over the spinal column (although it can be placed either side of your spinal column).
+- Directly over the spinal column (although it can be placed either side of your spinal column).

-Internally, except for specific applications of dental, vaginal, and anal stimulation that employ specialised TENS units.
+- Over mucosal membranes or internally, except for specific applications of dental, vaginal, and anal stimulation that employ specialised TENS units.

-On areas of numb skin/decreased sensation TENS should be used with caution because it's likely less effective due to nerve damage.
+- On areas of numb skin/decreased sensation TENS should be used with caution because it's likely less effective due to nerve damage.
 It may also cause skin irritation due to the inability to feel currents until they are too high.